U.S. soldier pleads guilty to misusing classified data in WikiLeaks case

 At the hearing, through his attorney Manning pleaded not guilty to the most serious charge, of aiding the enemy.

 Under a ruling last month by Lind, Manning would have any sentence reduced by 112 days to compensate for the markedly harsh treatment he received during his confinement.
-While at Quantico, Manning was placed in solitary confinement for up to 23 hours a day with guards checking on him every few minutes.
+While at the Quantico Marine Base in Virginia, Manning was placed in solitary confinement for up to 23 hours a day with guards checking on him every few minutes.

 Manning admitted to unauthorized possession and willful communication of classified information from the Combined Information Data Network Exchange Iraq and the Combined Information Data Network Exchange Afghanistan, two military databases.
 He called the two tables of documents he sent to WikiLeaks "two of most significant documents of our time."